Jubilee (character): After Generation X

 After Generation X disbands, Jubilee moves to Los Angeles with her former teammate Skin to pursue an acting career.
 She is cast in nothing but stereotypical Asian roles, and after her agent tries to seduce her, she hits him with a powerful energy blast.

 Around the same time, Jubilee is offered a position on Banshee's militaristic X-Corps team, alongside former teammates Husk and M. The three young women hesitantly join Banshee to keep an eye on him.
 During her run with the X-Corps, Jubilee holds off an uprising in Paris by blinding hostile enemies.
-Jubilee and Husk, with the help of Stacy X, also manage to take down the Blob and rescue Banshee from Mystique.
+Jubilee and Husk, with the help of Stacy X, also manage to take down Blob and rescue Banshee from Mystique.